Uzezi’s Tarot

 “I am so sorry,” Audrey’s eyes were suddenly distant.
 Unbidden memories flooded in…memories of her friend, Dano, shot, lying in a pool of blood, her tears, her sobbing, her desperation, Marc working frantically to save his life, Audrey watching in horror as he shoved the plastic barrel of a pen into Dano’s chest, the hiss of air when it finally pierced his collapsed lung, the blood everywhere, on Marc’s hands, on his coat, on her hands, her coat, her hair as she cradled Dano praying he would live.
 He did.
 Uzezi’s friend didn’t.

 For a moment nobody said anything.
 Thoughts of life’s fragility, of the arbitrary nature of tragedy, of its absurdity, struck Audrey.
-She’d always had a serious case of existentialist angst within her.
+She’d always suffered of existentialist angst.
 Her existentialist angst resonated with the French in Marc.
 Hence Camus, the genesis of their relationship.

 “From Princess to Queen?
 I’m moving up!”

 “Maybe, but remember, it’s all about context.
 The Princess was with The Lovers and The Magus, meaning you in a relationship.
 This time, it is just you.
-The Queen of Swords has an intellect as sharp as a cut diamond.”
+The Queen of Swords’ intellect cuts sharp as a diamond.”

-This was true.
-Audrey had always been what her teachers called intellectually gifted, and her classmates called a geek.
-By the time she was in grade school she was already hooked on fractals.
-Like a haiku that suddenly opens the mind to a hidden truth, fractals immediately resonated within her—there was something about their strangeness and beauty that made sense, that she intuitively understood.
-She loved playing with them, discerning the patterns, instinctively sensing how they would unfold, and it amazed her that they could be used to code AI.
-But what set her apart from other nerds, geeks and codeJockeys was herserious artistic talent.
-She could weave magic.
+Audrey had always been what her teachers called intellectually gifted and her classmates called geek.
+By the time she was in grade school she was hooked on fractals.
+Like a haiku that suddenly opens the mind to a hidden truth, fractals immediately resonated with her—there was something about their strangeness and beauty that made sense, that she intuitively understood.
+She loved playing with them, discerning the patterns, the equations, instinctively sensing how they would unfold, and it amazed her that they could be used to code AI.
+But what set her apart from other geeks and codeJockeys was her artistic talent.
+She could weave visual magic.
 Her holoTreatments were becoming legendary.

 “The Queen is cold and critical, much like the Princess,” Uzezi explained, “but unlike the Princess, the Queen has matured and she demands her intellectual independence.
-She has no room in her life for fools, and because of this she can wind up alone and isolated…maybe she’s a bit of a hermit and it’s fine, or maybe she isn’t and she’s lonely.”
+She has no room in her life for fools, and because of this she can easily wind up alone and isolated…maybe she’s a bit of a hermit and it’s fine, or maybe she isn’t and she’s lonely.”
 Uzezi looked at Audrey for a moment.
 “Clearly, you’re not a hermit, not literally, but deep inside…I don’t know…I think deep inside you might be, you might be isolating yourself.”
 She turned over the second card, the Ace of Wands.
 “Interesting…like Marc, your basic nature is modified by an ace.
-His was swords, intellect, which is good because it means he can stand up to the slashing of your swords,” she pointed at the card, “and you are the Queen of Swords modified by the Ace of wands.
+His was swords, intellect, which is good because it means he can defend himself from your swords,” she pointed at the card, “and you are the Queen of Swords modified by the Ace of wands.
 Wands are the life force, and the ace is primal.
 It means that there is a fire deep inside of you, that a scorching flame burns in your soul.
 But remember your previous cards,” Uzezi mused, “Strife, Change, Interference.
-Maybe this is starting to come into focus: the fire burns but you are blocked, so the pressure builds…it’s a life force fire, a creative fire, it needs an outlet…and if it doesn’t find one, or if it’s completely blocked, it can lead to self-destructive shit.
+Maybe this is starting to come into focus: the fire burns but you are blocked, so the pressure builds…it’s a life force fire, a creative fire, it needs an outlet…and if it doesn’t find one, it can lead to seriously self-destructive shit.
 There’s a combative side to you, but I don’t think you’re self-destructive.
-You are both sharp and reserved, so whatever the outlet for that inner fire is, you know how to channel it and keep it to yourself.”
+You are sharp and reserved, so whatever the outlet for that inner fire is, you know how to channel it and keep it to yourself.”

 Fuck!
 She’s talking about my hacking, isn’t she?
 But how the hell would she know?
-Hacking?
-Yes, Hacking.
 Audrey wasn’t just a nerd with an artistic bent, she was an artPrank hacktivist.
 And not just your average artPrank hacktivist.
-Not by a long shot.
-For starters, she was, or more exactly her avatar Tinkerbell was, a member of BLANK, the notorious outlaw artHacker collective.
+She was, or more exactly her avatar Tinkerbell was, a member of BLANK, the notorious outlaw artHacker collective.
 But even within the rarefied ranks of BLANK, Tinkerbell had achieved mythic status—she hacked the Amurika is Great flag-waving holographic extravaganza at Mount Rushmore.
-Right in the middle of the firework-drenched star-spangled climax huge holo Mickey Mouse ears appeared on the giant stone heads.
-It was a comment on the election of Walt Disney Inc. to POTUS—the first time ever a corp won (SCOTUS had, after all, declared that corporations had the same rights as individuals).
-Tinkerbell’s BLANKprank made headlines—she was the top story for a three-day news cycle—and she made it to the NETpolice’s most wanted list.
+Right in the middle of the firework-drenched star-spangled climax huge Mickey Mouse holo ears appeared on the giant stone heads.
+It was a comment on the election of Walt Disney Inc. to POTUS—the first time ever a corp became president (SCOTUS had, after all, declared that corporations had the same rights as individuals).
+Tinkerbell’s BLANKprank made world-wide headlines—she was the top story for a three-day news cycle—and she made it to the NETpolice’s most wanted list.
 Well, the BLANKprank did, not Tinkerbell, because nobody knew who was responsible.
 This is because Audrey was good, very good.
 Her digital tracks were untraceable.
 The NETpolice threw the best AI searchBots at the hack’s trail but Tinkerbell had left no dust.
-Not even an electroWizard could follow her trail.
 And on top of that, nobody knew Tinkerbell was Audrey.
 So how could Uzezi possibly know?
 What was she hinting at?

 Uzezi picked up the cards and shuffled.
 She looked at Audrey inquisitively, waiting to see if she would react.
 Audrey didn’t.
 Her face remained card-shark enigmatic.